dtoanshuman/hello-world/README.md

 # hello-world
-hello everyone this is software universe. hlw hlw i creating new softweres
+hello everyone this is software universe. hlw hlw i am creating new softweres